x56080/SequoiaDB/doc/src/manual/Manual/Sequoiadb_Command/Sdb/listDomains_en.md

 ##EXAMPLES##

-* Enumerate all user-created domains in the system.
+List all user-created domains in the system.

 ```lang-javascript
 > db.listDomains()